 This is the configuration found with all cars that have an automatic transmission.

 If you have a manual transmission vehicle, you also have a clutch pedal found on the left side of the brake pedal.
-This is used to push down so the gears can be changed.
+This pedal is pushed down so that the gears can be changed.

 Besides these two or three designs, you might see a couple of other levers or pedal-type structures all the way to the left of the floor.
 It’s possible that one of these is to engage or disengage the parking brake.
 However, it won’t be placed near the other pedals, so there should be no confusion.
 There could also be a footrest, which is immovable.
 This footrest gives you a place to put your foot when it’s not in use, allowing you to relax while you drive.